robmclarty/cred/docs/initialization.md

 to remember as it already refers to its origin.
 However, you have the ability to name it anything you want by simply defining this property and giving it a different value.

-### `resource`

-A "resource" in this context is the name of the app/server which will be doing the authorization.
-That is, whenever a user requests data from a server you are protecting with Cred, the name of *that* server is the value you would use for this property.
-When you give a user a set of permissions for accessing a resource, it is this property's value which will be matched against the permissions in the user's token (see [permissions](./permissions.md) for more details on how permissions work with Cred).

 ### `issuer`